-Can Salvation Be Lost (pdf)
+Can Salvation Be Lost, According To Scripture?

 An intense, raging battle continues over the doctrinal issue, can salvation be lost or are we once saved always saved?
 Connected with this subject are several other related issues:

 ● If it can be lost, what are the ways?

 ● How can a Christian protect himself spiritually?

 Let’s carefully examine all these questions in this same order.

 Is It Once Saved Always Saved?

 ANSWER: Yes, salvation can be lost.
 A righteous person can die spiritually.
 Spiritual Death can definitely occur to a Christian.
 If a person would read the New Testament without any preconceived ideas of what it says and just accept what it declares, there would be no controversy.
 It is clear—salvation can be lost.
 Rather than ignore or reject the overwhelming evidence, embrace it and act accordingly.
 It is to your advantage to believe the truth that salvation can be lost.
 Furthermore, that can possibly happen even over One Sin.
 Conversely, it is to your great disadvantage to deny this.
 It is actually self-destructive.

 There are nearly two dozen examples of people, named and unnamed, who died spiritually after salvation.
 That is conclusive evidence which ends this once saved always saved debate for truth lovers, but that is not all.
 There are also many warnings of this same possibility.
 Here is one:

 The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.
 (John 12:25)